Description

 Programme Activities

-• Weekly "what is?" seminar series (for young researchers and postdocs and run by them)
+- Weekly "what is?" seminar series, run by young researchers and postdocs

 ORGANISERS